muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   are enrolled in more than one course are identified as being in the same location for all of their courses.

-* User location is reported by country.
-Users with IP addresses that are identifed as bein in non-country A country cannot be determined for every IP address.
-Users who are
+.. * An "Unassigned" category reflects any users with IP addresses that cannot be geolocated, or that result in a  "non-country" ISO code such as A1, A2, or ZZ.

-* The number of users from each country is expressed as a count and as a percentage of the total number of users from all countries.
+* The number of users and the percentage of the total is provided for each country.

-* The approaches used for determining user location and user enrollment status are different.
+* The data and the computational approaches used for determining user location and user enrollment status are different.
 As a result, discrepancies can be noted when a direct comparison of enrollment activity to enrollment geography is made.

 **Total Countries Represented**

 The sum of the unique country codes identified from user IP addresses.

+..
+This total does not include "non-country" ISO codes such as A1, A2, or ZZ.

 **Most Prevalent Country**